vimpat/postman_poc/README.md

-# Set up for Node.js application running local mock server Setup in Visual Studio Code.

-This guide will walk you through setting up a Node.js application in Visual Studio Code (VS Code).
+# This guide will walk you through setting up a Node.js application in Visual Studio Code (VS Code).

 ## Prerequisites